datapunks/datapunks.github.io/about.md

 <!-- <div style="padding-top: 4rem;"></div> -->

-Datapunks was formed in response to the lackluster technology used to record social sector program data.
+Datapunks was formed in response to the lackluster program-databases for small to medium sized non-profits.

 Non-profits are increasingly interested in data, both to improve themselves and appeal to funders.
 However, technology in the sector has been stagnant due to high for-profit tech wages and a US social sector market more interested in fundraising data.